themassiveone/themassiveone/experiences/softwareDevelopment.md

 ##### C-Sharp (c#,cs)

-Its save to say, that people deem C# to be my primary language.
+C# was my primary language for ~3 years.

 Initially while dabbling with [Unity](https://unity.com/) I was exposed to it for the first time.